Muhamadamani/BeyondLivingFibers/docs/PhD 🥷/AI tools for research.md

+# AI Tools for Research
-Many AI assistants have been developed recently, for the literature review, these tools can be useful:
+Many AI assistants have been developed recently, these tools can be useful:

+## Litreture Review:

 - [Connected Papers](https://www.connectedpapers.com)